gambitph/Stackable/src/plugins/global-settings/colors/readme.md

 - Standard Color Variables - these are the standard way of defining the global colors e.g. ```--stk-global-color-091820: #FFFFFF;```
 - RGBA Color Variables - color variables in RGBA.
 These are mainly used by ```hexToRgba``` utility function. e.g. ```--stk-global-color-091820-rgba: 255, 255, 255;```

+**DEPRECATED**

+**(We will keep this here for now, but since Global Colors will no longer be available for Native blocks, this will no longer have any purpose except for backward compatibility.
+Consider only generating this code only when it's detected the website updated from a Stackable version < 3.11.0)**

 - Color Slug Classes - css rules mainly used by Native blocks e.g. ```.has-stk-global-color-091820 { color: #FFFFFF; }```

 A sample generated global color styles: